On the motive of a commutative algebraic group: Notations and Generalities

 Let us give more details.
-First by \cite[Lemma 14.21]{MVW} a rational presheaf with transfers is a sheaf for the Nisnevich topology if and only if it is a sheaf for \'etale topology.
+The category of sheaves of $\Q$-vector spaces with transfers on the big \'etale site on $\Smk$ is denoted By \cite[Lemma 14.21]{MVW} a rational presheaf with transfers is a sheaf for the Nisnevich topology if and only if it is a sheaf for \'etale topology.
 We decide to work with the latter topology.
-Moreover by \cite[Lemma 14.21]{MVW} the categories $\DMeetkQ$ and $\DMen(k,\Q)$ are equivalent.
-By \cite{tensor}, tensor product on this category is exact.
+Tensor product is exact on this category by \cite[Proposition B.1]{Sug}.
+Moreover, by \cite[Lemma 14.21]{MVW} the categories $\DMeetkQ$ and $\DMen(k,\Q)$ are equivalent.

 By \cite[Theorem 14.28]{MVW} and \cite[Remark 14.29]{MVW} there are two adjoint $\Q$-linear exact functors